My authored CTF challenges sources and official writeups

 if ([]) console.log("also runs"); // "also runs"

-The only exceptions are for false, 0, null, undefined, and NaN.
-However, those are called primitive values and as such they do not have their own properties or methods.
+The only exceptions are false, 0, null, undefined, and NaN.
+However, those are called primitive values and as such they don’t have their own properties and methods.

 How do you even do that??

-This object is a legacy way to literally access all elements in the document DOM tree, in their order.
+This is a legacy way to access all elements in the document DOM tree, in their order.
 It’s an alternative to Document.querySelectorAll and returns an HTMLAllCollection object.

 However, this object is just straight up weird.